-Currently, the South African Authorities are engrossed in finding ways to deal with GDP Contractions, and the SARB Reporting Mandate is likely to play a pivotal role in it.
-This document informs the South African Authorities about foreign exchange entering the nation, and also cites the reason for it, which further ensures that the transaction is legitimate.
-This mechanism allows the SARB to exert more control, aids transparent economic governance and increased control over foreign exchange.
+The SARB Reporting Mandate is a document that informs the South African Authorities about foreign exchange entering the nation.
+The document also cites the reason for the transfer of money, which further ensures that the transaction is legitimate.
+This mechanism allows the SARB to exert more control, aids transparent economic governance and increases control over foreign exchange.

 Who needs to fill out the SARB Reporting Mandate Form?

-The recipient of foreign exchange in South Africa needs to fill out the SARB Reporting Mandate form.
+The recipient of foreign exchange in South Africa needs to fill out the SARB Reporting Mandate Form.
 The SARB Reporting Mandate Form is an online form or document that all recipients in South Africa need to fill out, before the settlement.

 How often should the Recipient fill out the SARB Reporting Mandate Form?

 The SARB Reporting Mandate Form needs to be filled out every year, by the recipient.
 So, filling the SARB Reporting Mandate is an annual requirement.
 Once you have filled out one SARB Reporting Mandate Form then it will be straightforward to complete the form again in future years.

 How does the SARB Reporting Mandate affect the Sender?

 If you are sending money to anyone in South Africa, then the recipient will only be able to receive the money if he or she has duly complied with the SARB Reporting Mandate and its requirements.

 How long does it take for the recipient to receive the money in South Africa?

 In case the recipient has not complied with SARB but does so, upon receiving a transfer, then it would take one working day for the transfer to be completed.

 What details are required to send money to someone in South Africa?